unsafecast/kitelang/readme.md

 - **cross-platform**. should compile under windows, linux, macos, the main bsd's. a more long-term goal is mobile, hopefully without the need for huge sdk's.
 - **tiny**.

+#### to-do list:

+- i have failed miserably with the parser. it's mostly okay but it's not going to work with more complex structures, like `function(312)(hey)`, which is obviously not good. a massive revision is necessary